Delta County, Colorado: Politics

 Delta County votes predominantly Republican in national, state, and local elections.
 No Democratic presidential candidate has reached forty percent of Delta County's vote since Lyndon Johnson carried the county in 1964, and since 1920 Franklin D. Roosevelt in 1932 is the only other Democrat to gain a majority, although Roosevelt did win a plurality against Alf Landon in 1936.

+Delta County is split between two house districts for the Colorado House of Representatives, House District 58 & House District 54.
+Prior to the redistricting, which took effect in the November 2022 election, Delta County was split by House District 54 & 61.

 Media

 The local papers are the Delta County Independent and the Merchant Herald.

+Education

+There is one school district in the county: Delta County Joint School District 50-J.